- 18 years of age or above

 Spring: early January - mid May

 The dates above are applicable to students who complete 3 blocks.
-Students who complete 2 blocks will end approximately 6 weeks earlier.
+Students who complete 2 blocks will start approximately 6 weeks later or end approximately 6 weeks earlier.
+Blocks must be taken consecutively.
 Refer to the program website for the specific dates, if available.

 Students can choose up to three locations of the following campuses:

 Live and learn in the heart of Kreuzberg, one of Berlin’s liveliest and culturally rich districts.
 Unpack in the brand new residence hall, take courses in state-of-the-art classrooms, grab a snack at the CIEE Café, rent sports equipment at CIEE's Discover Berlin Office – everything’s right on campus!
 Plus, a large public market, scores of restaurants, and a variety of shops are just a few minutes’ walk away.
-Learn more about the Berlin Open Campus Program.
+Learn more about the Open Campus Block - Berlin, Germany Program.

 Once a quiet capital, Copenhagen has undergone a magnificent make-over, and now attracts foodies, oenophiles, and those looking for a culture-filled spell in Northern Europe.
 In Copenhagen, you’ll be located in the center of the city, with easy access to culture, art, music, and theater as well as shops, restaurants and cafés.
 Learn more about the Copenhagen Open Campus Program.

 Get to know the British way of life in Bloomsbury, one of central London’s most student-populated neighborhoods.
 Take courses at Hamilton House, which features modern classrooms, comfortable kitchen and lounge areas, and a café.
 Hang up your coat at the nearby residence hall, located within walking distance of the British Museum, British Library, one of the city’s largest Royal Parks, and more.
-Learn more about the London Open Campus Program.
+Learn more about the Open Campus Block - Londan, England Program.

-The CIEE Madrid Open Campus is centrally located near the Plaza de Sol where you’ll be immersed in Spanish language, culture, and people.
+The CIEE Open Campus Block in Madrid is centrally located near the Plaza de Sol where you’ll be immersed in Spanish language, culture, and people.
 Co-curricular and extra-curricular outings are included in the program to help students learn more about Madrid, Spain and Europe’s influence on the world.
 Madrid’s influence in politics, education, science, entertainment, media, fashion, and arts make it an important international metropolis, and the major hub in southern Europe.
 Spain’s capital city is also its largest, with a historic center dating back to the Hapsburg Empire, and world-renowned art museums.
 A huge variety of tapas bars, dance shows, concerts, parks, soccer matches, bustling neighborhoods, and contemporary theater and cinema make it a lively place to live and learn.
-Learn more about the Madrid Open Campus Program.
+Learn more about the Open Campus Block - Madrid, Spain Program.

-The CIEE Paris Open Campus is less than a minute away from the Grands Boulevards, a 10-minute walk to the Palais Royal, and a 15-minute walk to the Louvre.
-Students will be housed within or on the very close outskirts of the city of Paris with easy access to CIEE host institutions, and the CIEE Paris Open Campus.
+The CIEE: Open Campus Block in Paris is less than a minute away from the Grands Boulevards, a 10-minute walk to the Palais Royal, and a 15-minute walk to the Louvre.
+Students will be housed within or on the very close outskirts of the city of Paris with easy access to CIEE host institutions, and the CIEE: Open Campus Block in Paris.
 The center has 4 classrooms, library space, a small computer area for student use, in addition to staff offices.
 The Open Campus program in Paris is designed to offer students the option to take one direct enrollment course (hybrid model) at a local host institution allowing students to take a course alongside local students.
-Learn more about the Paris Open Campus Program.
+Learn more about the Open Campus Block - Paris, France Program.

-The CIEE Global Institute Rome Campus is located in the Prati neighborhood, right at the heart of Rome.
-Just a few minutes away from the historical center, and a fifteen minute walk to the Vatican City, Prati is filled with great authentic Roman trattorie and great restaurants and bars where one can go and listen to some live music.
+The CIEE: Open Campus Block in Rome is located in the Prati neighborhood, right at the heart of Rome.
+Just a few minutes away from the historical center, and a fifteen-minute walk to the Vatican City, Prati is filled with great authentic Roman trattorie and great restaurants and bars where one can go and listen to some live music.
 Other historical sites which are within walking distance include the Spanish steps, Piazza Navona or Campo di Fiore.
 The CIEE center features modern classrooms, as well as a student lounge area.
 Classrooms are designed to ensure the comfort and quality for a successful academic experience.
-Learn more about the Rome Open Campus Program.
+Learn more about the Open Campus Block in Rome, Italy Program.

 Education Abroad in Countries with a Penn State Restricted Travel Designation